 James Jennion - Co-Director

-James is a foreign policy and advocacy professional currently working in campaign strategy and delivery at a leading human rights organisation.
+James is a foreign policy and advocacy professional currently working in advocacy at a leading international humanitarian organisation.
+He worked at Amnesty International's International Secretariat for two years, working on human rights in the Asia-Pacific.
 He was previously an adviser to the UK Foreign Affairs Committee, where he managed parliamentary inquiries into human rights in China, Myanmar, Eastern Europe, and the UK’s broader engagement in the Indo-Pacific.
 He has also worked as a senior political affairs adviser at UNICEF UK, where he focused on political advocacy relating to global health, nutrition, and the invasion of Ukraine.

 [email protected]